ghostop14/sparrow-wifi/sparrow-droneid/sparrow_drone_id_api.md

 ### POST /api/monitor/start

 Start Remote ID capture on the specified interface.
 Switches the interface to monitor mode on channel 6 if not already in monitor mode.
+BLE capture is started automatically alongside WiFi capture (no additional configuration required).

 **Request body:**